 - Noise can affect acoustic information making a simple task more complicated to perform.

 The best way of avoiding complications associated with noise is to minimise sound levels.
 A much easier way of identifying noise that is too loud, is if you have to shout or raise your voice to be heard.

-Also, if you are not sure about the noise at work contact Hive noise assessment to complete a workplace noise assessment.
+Also, if you are not sure about the noise at work contact our friendly sales team on 1300 889 289 or email@example.com to have a chat.

 At Anitech we can provide all the tools necessary to prevent noise pollution at the workplace or at home.
 Feel free to check out our website for details and avoid all these complications associated with noise.